 Managing multimorbidity is a litmus test for modern health care systems.
 Patients with many long-term conditions face major challenges in managing their conditions and need significant support, which means that these patients are often associated with high costs.

 Despite the complexity of caring for these patients, there is also significant agreement about what sort of care they need.
-Many authors have highlighted that patient-centred care is crucial, … Read more
+Many authors have highlighted that patient-centred care is crucial, with a … Read more

 Over a billion NHS prescription medicines are issued by pharmacists in England every year – at a cost of over £9 billion.
 Many of these are prescribed by GPs to manage long-term health conditions, such as diabetes or cardiovascular disease.